 So how would I be able to learn anything new outside of my carceer without education there to help?
 One of the most convenient ways to make sure your knowledge doesn’t become stagnant is to watch TED Talks!
 And we have eight TED Talks we think all women should watch in their 20's.

 They range from seven to eighteen minutes, each one on topics from exploring underwater caves to stories of human trafficking and everything in between.
-TED Talks are a perfect source of entertainment and education for millennials with a few minutes of spare time a day to learn something new, hear an inspirational story or laugh till you cry.
-Here is a list of eight must-see TED talks every woman should watch in her 20's.
+TED Talks are a perfect source of entertainment and education for millennials with a few minutes of spare time a day to learn something new, hear an inspirational story, or laugh till you cry.
+Here is a list of eight TED Talks every woman should watch in her 20's.

 1. “Why 30 is not the new 20” by Meg Jay

 “Claiming your 20's is one of the simplest, yet most transformative, things you can do for work, for your happiness; maybe even for the world.”

 The first on the list of TED Talks every woman should watch in her 20's is by Meg Jay.
 She provides a bold and empowering message in this talk that all twentysomethings need to hear.

 Despite what society may say about your 30’s being the point in your life where you start to settle into your career, get married and have children; Meg begs to differ.
 Rather than cruise through your 20’s on autopilot and then take hold of the wheel when you blow out 30 candles, Meg suggests that we should take advantage of these formative years that have such a giant impact on the rest of our lives.